DreymaR/BigBagKbdTrix/README.md

 			As for Graphite vs the very similar Gallium, I tried both and Gralmak ended up with a sort of mix between them and some Colemak principles.
 			- Like Colemak, I keep the symbol keys unchanged, instead using my Sym mod and special keys.
 This makes it easier to learn, too.
 			- I prefer J in the middle and apostrophe on the side, like Gallium and Colemak have.
 This links in with the first point.
-			- The only other difference between Gal and Gra is CV vs WZ.
-I first wanted to go with Gal to make the SC bigram easier, but now I'm on board with Gra keeping W on top and CV on lower row.
+			- The only other letter difference between Gal and Gra, is `CV` vs `WZ`.
+I first wanted to go with Gal to make the `SC` bigram easier, but now I'm on board with Gra keeping `W` on top and `CV` on lower row.
 			- This is mainly because those are more in line with what we're used to.
 In the long run, that's not a strong argument, but it makes transitions easier.
 			- The bigrams involved are fine either way, really.